 MW: Point taken.
 Let’s change tracks a little more, and we’ll stay in the industry, but switch back to looking at women in the industry.
 The maritime industry is traditionally quite male-dominated.
 How do you envision getting more women to be inspired to join the industry?

-Maritime is becoming increasingly more welcoming to women although it wasn’t perceived this way and the historical reputation wasn’t either.
+Maritime is becoming increasingly more welcoming to women although it wasn’t perceived this way and its historical reputation wasn’t either.
 Maritime is transforming through digitalization, new technologies, and innovation, which brings opportunities for all of us.
 This opens up the door for people with different skill sets.
-I see a lot of potential in the maritime and the logistics industry where you can use your creative, analytical, and communication and people development skills to be part of this journey.
+I see a lot of potential in maritime and the logistics industry, where you can use your creative, analytical, communication, and people development skills to be part of this journey.
 Let’s make this potential more visible for young talents of all genders!

 MW: Who do you see as role models for women in maritime?
 Do you have a role model?

 JS: To be honest, I don’t.
 Nevertheless, I like how women in maritime collaborate in order to gain more visibility and gender diversity.
 A nice example is WISTA International, the Women’s International Shipping and Trading Association, which connects female executives and decision-makers around the world.
 I like their mission, which is to attract and support women at the management level in maritime.

 MW: Closing thoughts.
 If you had one piece of advice for a woman looking to succeed in maritime, what would it be?

 JS: Be confident, be yourself, and don’t give up too easily.

 MW: Succinct.
 I like it.
 Jennifer, thank you so much for your time.

 JS: You’re very welcome and thank you for having me.